 One can see that these descriptions are rather simple.
 First comes the color of the outer robe (riza), and then we are told the color to paint the under (ispod)-robe.

 Now to know what these instructions mean, one must know what those color names meant to the icon painters of old Russia.
 Below is a basic listing, but keep in mind that the nature of the colors varied considerably in both appearance and composition, and sometimes the names were not used precisely.
+They could refer both to the substance of pigments and at times simply to color.
 Consequently, this list should only be used as a very general guide.
 One also finds variant spellings of the same color name.
 Note also that such ingredients as lead and mercury, arsenic, etc., are toxic, so this list is for historical purposes only.

 Careful painters would follow the color instructions given without fail, but by no means all painters were careful.
 Sometimes a painter would just use what he had at hand or what was convenient, ignoring the color instructions, particularly on “month” icons that would show the saints and festivals of the month all lined up in a series of vertical rows.
 In addition, the composition of these colors varied somewhat depending on what sources were available to the painter.
 There were also disagreements among the old painter’s manuals as to the appropriate colors for the garments of particular saints.